ranjith520/snowflake_queries/README.md

-# snowflake_queries
+# Snowflake_queries
-Bunch Of Snowflake Queries that help Admins
+Bunch of Snowflake Queries that help Account Admins